 The counter leads with beef — American Wagyu and Black Angus across the board:

 On the pork side it's heritage Kurobuta — spare ribs, pork tenderloin, thick-cut bacon, chops — plus lamb.
-Beyond the meat, the shelves carry Colorado-made sauces and seasonings, farm-fresh eggs, Hammond's candy, cheeses, and specialty pantry goods.
-They're not building charcuterie boards for you, but they stock everything you'd need to build your own.
+Beyond the meat, the shelves carry local sauces and seasonings, farm-fresh eggs, Hammond's candy, cheeses, Nicola's Pasta handmade in New Jersey, and other specialty pantry goods.
 There's also a dog-treat section, including Wagyu dog bones.

-The deli counter is still coming together — the chef is working up sides like coleslaw, potato salad, and tater kegs (those alone are worth the trip).
-I was out and about for a while and couldn't grab anything that needed to stay cold, but I walked out with some teriyaki jerky I'd sampled at the counter.
+The deli counter is still coming together, with the chef working up sides like coleslaw and potato salad.
+The tater kegs are already in the freezer, though, and worth the trip on their own.
+I was out and about for a while and couldn't grab anything that needed to stay cold, but I walked out with some teriyaki jerky I'd sampled at the counter — plus a can of Chilly Ones, the Nathan MacKinnon-endorsed non-alcoholic lager I hadn't managed to find anywhere else.

 Still coming